orsonteodoro/oiledmachine-overlay/SECURITY.md

 ### Unsupported cases

-Total remediation time for organizations and businesses should be 4 hours or less before elevated customer worry time or aligned with the system maintenance period.
+Total remediation time for organizations and businesses should be 4 hours or less before elevated worry time from service disruptions, user performance stress, or aligned with the system maintenance period.
 This case is not supported due to the lack of developers.

 ## Patching/triage priorities (ranked high top)